 There are so many positive things in addition to earning extra money so it creates a good balance.

-Eventually will value for others be profitable for you but an additional income should not be your sole purpose.
+Eventually will value for others become profitable for you… But an additional income should not be your sole purpose.

 When choosing your side hustle, consider the following: